ktoso/scala-rainbow/README.md

 ```

 You can us it as a mixin `with Rainbow` or `import Rainbow._` or import the **package object** `import pl.project13.scala.rainbow._`.
+For a list of available colors take a look at <a href="https://github.com/ktoso/scala-rainbow/blob/master/src/main/scala/pl/project13/scala/rainbow/Rainbow.scala">Rainbow.scala</a>.

 Example
 -------